Interview Questions About the First 30 Days in a New Job

 - I'll introduce myself to key partners in other departments and learn their expectations for someone in my role.

-- I will focus my interaction on staff who are positive about the company and work environment.
+- I will focus my interactions on staff who are positive about the company and work environment.

 - I will treat all staff with respect.
 I have found in the past that support staff, as well as management, have been very helpful as I adjusted to new positions.